Building Resilience in Transformation and Change...

 4. Hunt the value and learn

-The programme offers a superb channel to 16 banks.
+The program offers a superb channel to 16 banks.
 Rather than a focusing on how much of your solution you can sell, treat the collaborative nature of each interaction as an opportunity to learn from these banks, as well as to hunt the value that you can offer.
 Always ensure that the dialogue is not just about selling a deal.

 5. Useful industry perspective

-The programme offers an opportunity like no other to gain the perspective of many banks on the problem space you are tackling.
+The program offers an opportunity like no other to gain the perspective of many banks on the problem space you are tackling.
 Go in with the right questions and good preparation to enable you to exit with a great data set.
 You will receive mentoring from the banks and Accenture; these mentors can guide you to the best sources of perspective and insight, which is extremely valuable in developing your product and business.

 6. Points of contact

 The banks offer up Chaperone points of contact, who are your gateways to each bank.
-It’s good to ensure these people are briefed and know exactly what you are looking for from the programme.
+It's good to ensure these people are briefed and know exactly what you are looking for from the program.

-We would very much recommend the Fintech Innovation Lab London accelerator programme.
-It’s a fantastic experience which provides the opportunity to develop long-term relationships and sources of guidance that are very valuable.
+We would very much recommend the Fintech Innovation Lab London accelerator program.
+It's a fantastic experience which provides the opportunity to develop long-term relationships and sources of guidance that are very valuable.
 There are not many better ways to get almost all of the key players in our industry to focus on your solution, as well as give you huge amounts of perspective and insight, all of which is vital for delivering value in your approach to the market.

 We’d like to take this opportunity to thank all of the banks for supporting this fantastic program, as well as the Accenture team for facilitating an excellent experience.